chriscn/Othesis/README.md

 # Othesis
 A Boat mangement system, originally written for the [UYBC](https://www.universityofyorkboatclub.co.uk).
+## The Repo
 Currently a massive WIP - or another failed project of mine.
 Taking some inspiration from [Adam-RMS](https://adam-rms.com).
+## The Stack
+TODO Write the stack
+## License
+TODO Add the license